ndirmn3/Krypton/README.md

 7. Bypass Restrictions: A set of tools that helps bypass school or browsing restrictions.

 ## Todo
-1. useful bookmarklets
+1. useful bookmarklets (fetches code)
+2. finish eaglercraft client launcher (fetches code)
-2. more games and apps
+3. more games and apps